elastic7327/ruquest/README.md

 # ruquest

-an http-client for rust, inspired by Python requests
+a http-client for rust, inspired by Python requests